SuperCipher/hyperlink-cash/security.md

 ### Attack surface
 - Browser user open the URL in

+- Browser history (This can be a good thing since most people lost their crypto because they forget the password)

 - Messaging method *(Not a concern if QR code feature arrived)*